 - Problem management that identifies and corrects the underlying root causes (problems) causing multiple recurring incidents.
 A typical problem management situation might involve identifying why a customer ordering application occasionally crashes (causing incidents with order entry and fulfilment) and fix the app.

 - Event management for constantly monitoring IT services or configuration items that are changing from one state to another, determining which event changes are normal and which event changes are exceptions.
 A change of state can be normal (e.g., an IBM i system has entered backup mode at its usually scheduled time) or it can be an exception (e.g., an IBM i system did not exit from backup mode at its expected time).
 Since not every system event needs attention, event management filters each event, determines which events are exceptions, and initiates the appropriate actions and alerts for any exceptions it finds.

-These are only three of the most valuable advantages in implementing ITSM and ITIL.
-There are several other advantages that can be realized with ITSM/ITIL.
-For more information on ITSM and ITIL, check out BMC’s Complete Guide to ITIL along with BMC’s simple primer for understanding ITSM and ITIL.
+These are only three of the most valuable advantages in implementing ITSM and ITIL v3.
+Your organization can realize several additional advantages that can be realized with ITIL and ITSM.